Central Heating Repair Bromley | Gas Safe Engineers & Same-Day Response

 Frequently asked questions — Central Heating Repair Bromley

-Cold spots at the bottom of radiators are almost always sludge accumulation — black iron oxide deposits that settle at the base of the radiator and restrict circulation.
-In BR3 hard water, this is a common and progressive problem.
+Cold spots at the bottom of radiators are commonly sludge accumulation — black iron oxide deposits that settle at the base of the radiator and restrict circulation.
+Other causes can include system balancing, restricted valves or localised circulation issues, so the engineer confirms the cause before treatment.

-Bleeding the radiator will not fix it.
-The correct solution is a power flush of the circuit and inhibitor dosing to prevent recurrence.
+Bleeding alone will not resolve sludge.
+Where sludge is confirmed, the correct solution is a power flush of the circuit followed by fresh inhibitor dosing to slow recurrence.
 Your engineer will assess whether individual radiators or the full circuit require treatment.

 Repeated pressure loss in a sealed system points to one of three causes — a weeping pressure relief valve, a failing expansion vessel, or a micro-leak on a radiator, valve or pipework joint somewhere on the circuit.